 Lund University is an innovative university.
-For over 300 years, researchers from Lund have made discoveries that have opened new doors for millions of people globally and have had a major impact on the outside world.
+For more than 300 years, Lund researchers have made discoveries that have opened new doors for millions of people around the world and have had a major impact on the outside world.

-Knowledge and research from Lund University are to benefit society.
+Lund University's knowledge and research should benefit society.
 One way to achieve this is through innovation – when research leads to new ways of working, methods, processes, services or products that create value.
 It can make a difference to people's lives, but also contribute to sustainable development and growth.

-One of the most well-known innovations from Lund is ultrasound diagnostics, which is now a standard examination method in hospitals around the world.
+One of the best-known innovations from Lund is ultrasound diagnostics, which is now a standard examination method in hospitals around the world.

-Other examples include the artificial kidney, which makes life easier for dialysis patients worldwide, and Bluetooth technology, which is used in millions of products every day.
+Other examples include the artificial kidney, which makes life easier for dialysis patients around the world, and Bluetooth technology, which is used in millions of products every day.